louislam/uptime-kuma/README.md

 ### Translations
 If you want to translate Uptime Kuma into your language, please visit [Weblate Readme](https://github.com/louislam/uptime-kuma/blob/master/src/lang/README.md).

+## Spelling & Grammar

-Feel free to correct my grammar in this README, source code, or wiki, as my mother language is not English and my grammar is not that great.
+Feel free to correct the grammar in the documentation or code.
+My mother language is not english and my grammar is not that great.

 ### Create Pull Requests
 If you want to modify Uptime Kuma, please read this guide and follow the rules here: https://github.com/louislam/uptime-kuma/blob/master/CONTRIBUTING.md